Abdulrahman-Awad21/Hia-Ntaalm/README.md

       + and there is also an exit button From the game so that we can move between other games that are with us.
       + Developed by Abdo Mostafa

+  - English  Alphabets
+      + Aims to tech the child the English alphabets and how to spell it with some Object related to each alphabet
+      + Create Classroom Environment with cartoon lamb character that spell each character
+      + Add Object Related To each alphabet
+      + Navigator to navigate all characters with next and back button and navigation Script
+      + Created by Abdulrahman Awwad

   - School path
     + School path is a mini-game aims to teach children good and bad things happens at the school
     + developed by Omar khamis Allam and Hazem azzam